Discipleship in a growing faith.

 As part of Taylor's community, you’ll experience the foundation we are built on: a common belief and commitment to Jesus Christ.
 Investing in the spiritual formation of each other is a vital part of our community, and this commitment to spiritual growth is part of every aspect of life at Taylor.
 Whether in the classroom, attending a residence hall Bible study or sharing a cup of coffee with a friend, our faith is at the forefront.

 Worshiping together plays an important role in strengthening us as individuals and as a community.
-Chapel services are held three times a week, and though attendance is not taken, students fill Rediger Chapel/Auditorium.
+Chapel services are held three times a week and, though attendance is not mandated, students fill Rediger Chapel/Auditorium.
 This is a significant example of how we worship together out of a desire to grow and be stretched as individuals and a community.

 Through our wide variety of local and global missions programs, we seek to develop servant leaders marked with a passion to minister Christ's redemptive love and truth to a world in need.
 Whether it is volunteering as a small group leader for local elementary school kids or evangelizing in the streets of India, our students are reaching out to those in need and, in turn, being forever changed.